 Using the Azure Cosmos DB Emulator, you can develop and test your application locally with the DocumentDB API, without creating an Azure subscription or incurring any costs.
 When you're satisfied with how your application is working in the emulator, you can switch to using an Azure Cosmos DB account in the cloud.

-For .NET developers, the DocumentDB .NET SDK also offers a LINQ query provider.
+For .NET developers, the DocumentDB API .NET SDK also offers a LINQ query provider.

 Are there any online courses on Azure Cosmos DB?